Skip to content

 • In a small bowl, mix together the cream cheese, green onions, and garlic powder until smooth.

 • Lay a wonton wrapper flat on a work surface.
 Add 1 Tablespoon cream cheese mixture to the center of the wrapper.
-Brush egg around the sides.
+Brush the egg around the sides.
 Bring 2 opposite corners into the center and pinch together.
 Pinch the remaining 2 corners together in the center.
 Repeat with all wontons.

-• Fry 3 to 5 wontons at a time, turning as needed, 3 to 5 minutes, or until golden brown.
+• Fry 3 to 5 wontons at a time, turning as needed, for 3 to 5 minutes, or until golden brown.
 Turn down the heat if browning too fast.
 Transfer to a paper towel-lined plate to cool slightly.
 Fry remaining wontons.

 Notes